dillingham/formation/readme.md

 ```

 ### options
-Results where a column equals a value from a list:
+Results where a column equals one of the optionst:
 ```php
 Filter::make('status')->options(['published', 'draft']),
 ```